Azure/jumpstart-cerebral/README.md

 3. **Configure the Frontend**: Deploy the React JS web application and connect it to the backend using the provided APIs.
 4. **Enable Proactive Alerts**: Configure the proactive alert engine to monitor critical business components.

-## Prerequisites
+### Prerequisites

-Before deploying Cerebral, several pre-requisites must be fulfilled to ensure a successful installation and operation.
+Before deploying Cerebral, several prerequisites must be fulfilled to ensure a successful installation and operation.
 The system is designed to run on both virtual machines and physical servers that can handle edge computing tasks effectively.

 ### Hardware requirements